Better Tenant Retention and Lower Churn

 And by giving them an opportunity to express their feelings and circumstances via your communications channels, you might be forewarned of those who may give notice.
 This is where your property management solution can be especially helpful.

-Here’s 7 quick ideas on how to keep them leased, as their lease term expires this year.
+Here’s 7 vital actions to take to keep them leased as their lease term expires this year.

 - be respectful when speaking to them about late rent and the need to stay current